 The current work does not account for synthesis of byproducts acetate, formate and lactate etc. According to supp file 5, the cultures produce more carbon moles of these byproducts than ethanol so leaving them out of the analysis introduces a very large source of error, additionally the model doesn’t consider biomass although this would be a small flux compared to the byproducts.
 The authors make an argument (line416+) they are not interested in the byproducts because they aren’t important with high ethanol selectivity strains (Olson, 2015, 2017).
 This isn’t a good argument because the current study uses metabolite concentrations from a strain that makes byproducts and therefore the data should not be projected onto strains that behave differently.
 This really needs to be addressed in a more satisfactory manner.

-This xx section of this study evaluates the thermodynamics of ethanol production pathway
+The thermodynamic analysis is based on the assumption that the metabolite concentration experienced by any reaction is only dependent on the available metabolite pool which is homogeneous throughout the cell.
+Thus, the metabolite concentrations will not vary if applied to a smaller core model or imposed on a genome-scale model.
+Our objective in this study was to evaluate the thermodynamics of ethanol production pathway for the given set of metabolite concentrations.

+However, we also re-analyzed the thermodynamics of wild-type pathway by adding acetate production pathway and did not observe any change in the model predictions.
+This was because the acetate production was not thermodynamically constrained by the measured metabolite pools.
+Thus, in the absence of additional metabolite measurements any additional reaction would be unconstrained and hence always feasible.

 Byproduct synthesis and growth might facilitate the problems with the infeasible 3pg concentrations calculated here.

-If any given reaction is infeasible in our workflow, it implies that any possible variation of its constituent metabolite pools is unable to make this reaction feasible.
-Thus, addition of alternate pathways or reactions would further bound the search space of the participating metabolites which will either impact the reaction thermodynamics negatively or may not have any impact.
+If a given reaction is infeasible in our workflow, it implies that all possible variations of its constituent metabolite pools are unable to make this reaction feasible.
+Addition of alternate pathways or reactions can constrain (but not expand) the search space of the participating metabolites and make the pathway infeasible.
+The only ways to increase thermodynamic favorability of the pathway would be to either relax the metabolite pool constraints or remove the bottleneck reactions.
+Thus, addition of biomass production pathways will not resolve the 3pg infeasibility problem.

 The authors don’t fix the cofactor pools for simulations and instead allow them to fluctuate within a preset range.
 An approach that is reasonable when lacking data, but it is unclear what data is lacking.
 Have the authors compared the predicted cofactor levels to the cofactor data reported in Tian 2017?
 Looking at the NADH and NAD+ values in the simulation data (supp fig 2), the ratio is NADH/NAD+ = 1/100, this is two orders of magnitude smaller than the experimental values in Tian 2017 (~1/1 ratio); the simulation for NADPH/NADP = 1/25 while the experimental ratio reported in Tian 2017 data is 15/1, again two orders of magnitude different.
 There seems to be some major issues with the analysis aligning with experimental data or there is confusion as to what experimental data is relevant.